SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 To change the history of a git commit means understanding how each commit fits into this tree-like structure.

-## Adding, commiting, staging and pushing code changes up the Merkle Tree
+## Adding, commiting, staging and pushing code changes up the Merkle tree

 Typically the workflow in a branch follow these steps